IJSComplexMatter/cddm/doc/quickstart.rst

 .. note::

-   If the background is properly subtracted before the calculation of the correlation function, the output of  `normalize` functions with norm = 0 and norm = 2 are identical, and the output of `normalize` function with norm = 1 and norm = 3 are identical.
+   If the background is properly subtracted before the calculation of the correlation function, the output of  `normalize` functions with norm = 0 and norm = 2 are identical, and the output of `normalize` function with norm = 1 and norm = 3 are identical, and so the output of norm = 4 is identical to norm = 6.
 In the case above, background has not been fully subtracted, so there is still a small difference.

 In some experiments, it may be sufficient to work with norm = 0, and you can  work with::